aiven/aiven-docs/docs/platform/howto/byoc/create-custom-cloud/create-aws-custom-cloud.md

     needed for your custom cloud.
 1. Click **Save and validate**.

-The custom cloud process has been initiated for you, which is communicated in the the **Create custom cloud** wizard as **Creating your custom cloud**.
+The custom cloud process has been initiated.

 #### Complete the cloud setup